Transcript: What’s in a Burger?

 We eat five billion burgers a year, and most consumers presume that the hamburgers they eat are composed primarily of meat.
 But what did they actually find?

 They analyzed burgers from eight different fast food joints, and found them to contain the same tissues observed in hot dogs.
 That’s probably not a good sign.
 They found blood vessels, nerves, cartilage, and swarms of these little parasites in burgers from a quarter of the fast food restaurants they sampled.
 No brains, though; that’s good.

 But so, how much was actually meat?
 What percentage of a fast food burger is actually muscle flesh, as opposed to these other tissues and parasites and fillers and everything?
 Meat content in the hamburgers ranged from 2% to 14.8%.
 2% meat?
 They’re practically vegetarian!

 Part of that other 85 to 98% that wasn’t meat: ammonia.
 Thanks to some excellent investigative reporting, we learned last year that a company developed a novel technique for killing all the fecal bacteria—injecting beef with ammonia.

 The meat industry loved it so much it became a multibillion dollar industry, and made its way into the majority of hamburgers sold nationwide—McDonald’s, Burger King, and millions of pounds every year given to our kids at school.

 This is what the process looks like.
-It produces what one USDA microbiologist called pink slime, saying he doesn’t even consider the stuff to be meat.
-And when the USDA says something isn’t meat….
+It produces what one USDA microbiologist called pink slime, saying it doesn’t even consider the stuff to be meat.
+And when the USDA says something isn’t meat…

-Not even good enough, for prisoners in Georgia—they sent it back, because the meatloaf stank like window cleaner.
+Not even good enough for prisoners in Georgia.
+They sent it back, because the meatloaf stank like window cleaner.
 Why would they feed this to schoolchildren?
-School lunch officials said they ultimately agreed to use the treated meat because it shaved about 3 cents off the cost of making a pound of ground beef.
+School lunch officials said they ultimately agreed to use the treated meat because it shaved about three cents off the cost of making a pound of ground beef.
 Three cents.